Best Guitar Theory Books for Every Guitarist (Updated 2024)

 Guitar Fretboard Workbook

-A very thorough book that fully explains the music concept in a straightforward manner.
+A very thorough book that fully and straightforwardly explains the music concept.
 The focus is on the fretboard where the notes are and how they relate to each other.
 It covers everything one needs for a rock-solid foundation.

 This book will help you grasp the full essence of the guitar and allow you to communicate with other musicians regardless of their instrument.